Education (EDUC)

 EDUC 347 Reading, Writing and Language Growth K-6 (4 Credits)

 Course participants explore and apply the central concepts, tools of inquiry and structure of the various language arts processes.
 Focus is on teaching elementary-age students to read and write narrative, expository and poetic works in the English language.
 Participants learn instructional practices that support learning outcomes and goals for elementary students’ literacy development.
 Formal and authentic assessment procedures are addressed.
 Participants explore cultural, family, development influences on literacy acquisition and demonstrate their understanding of literacy in a field-based performance which considers knowledge of subject matter, diversity, community, and curriculum goals.
-Additional prerequisite: acceptance into the Education program.

-Prerequisites: EDUC 310 or EDUC 379A or EDUC 212
+Prerequisites: EDUC 212

 Corequisites: EDUC 318